Free Log Home Information

 I update my on-line log-building-library from time to time, so check back to this page now and again to see what's new.

-You will need Adobe Acrobat Reader to view or print these "PDF" downloads.
+You will need Adobe Acrobat Reader to view or print "PDF" downloads.
 Get a free copy of Acrobat Reader by visiting www.adobe.com

-Spiral Grain in Logs Spiral Grain—The Inside Story (270Kb) a 3-page article from Log Building News 63 (July 2007) about what spiral grain is, where it comes from, and how it affects logs in log walls.
-Lefthhand spiral is one of the leading causes of badly fitting corner notches and grooves in log homes.
+Spiral Grain—The Inside Story (270Kb) a 3-page article from Log Building News 63 (July 2007) about what spiral grain is, where it comes from, and how it affects logs in log walls.
+Lefthand spiral is one of the leading causes of badly fitting corner notches and grooves in log homes.
 Written by Robert W. Chambers, this is a good introduction to the problems caused by left-hand spiral building logs.

-Log Notch Selection Calculators Download one of these files to figure the "Desired Shoulder Heights" for your set of logs.
+Download one of these files to figure the "Desired Shoulder Heights" for your set of logs.
 These are Microsoft Excel files, and you can open and use them if you own a copy of Excel software.
+If you do not have Excel on your computer, then they will NOT work.
 One file is for metric builders, and the other file is for imperial (feet-inch) builders.
 Download just the one file that you will use.
 These files are copyrighted by Robert Chambers and they are free for you to download and use.
 You will need a copy of my book, the Log Construction Manual to understand how to use the numbers this spreadsheet produces.
 Contact me with questions, bugs, problems, compliments (!)
 Note that both spreadsheet files contain "Macros," and they are virus-free, if downloaded from this link.
+To use the spreadsheet you must "allow Macros."

 1) LOG SELECTION CALCULATOR -- Click on this link to download the Log Selection Calculator